BrunBattery/NetworkNotes/OSPF.md

 - Can be used to repair discontiguous networks or for traffic engineering
 - Under OSPF, configure `area <area#> virtual-link <neighbor RID>` on both nodes
 - The IP used is the **router ID**, not the address used for OSPF peering
 - To keep virtual-links stable, it's a good idea to manually define the router ID (as is best practice anyways)

+##### Redistribution
-- **See Redistribution page for details on that**
+- See [Redistribution](Redistribution.md) page for details on that

 ---

 #### Useful debugs/show commands